Inspiring girls to be strong, smart, and bold.

 Using hands-on, research-based programming, Girls Inc. empowers girls to succeed.
 Trained staff and volunteers build lasting, mentoring relationships in girls-only spaces that are physically and emotionally safe – where girls find a sisterhood of support with shared drive and mutual respect.

-The skills and knowledge students learn in Girls Inc. equips them to to set goals, overcome obstacles, and improve academic performance.
+The skills and knowledge students learn in Girls Inc. equips them to set goals, overcome obstacles, and improve academic performance.
 Girls learn about a variety of topics that directly impact their lives and futures, including:

 - how to lead healthy and physically active lives